-Students that wish to complete an Electrical Engineering minor should enroll in EECS 215 (4) - Introduction to Electronic Circuits, which counts in place of EECS 314 and follows the same grading rules.
+Students that wish to complete an Electrical Engineering minor would enroll in EECS 215 (4) - Introduction to Electronic Circuits, which would count in place of EECS 314 and follow the same grading rules.
 Students who are interested in the Electrical Engineering minor should contact the EE department for more information.